open-organization/open-org-definition/open_org_maturity_model.md

 - Teams are always seeking a diverse set of viewpoints, experiences, and skills

 - Outcomes of collaboration are the subject of future debate and revision

+- People and teams actively seek opportunities to collaborate as a built-in or natural part of their planning

 ### Level 3